Catheter labs are a cross between a theatre and a x-ray room.

-Our cath labs are based in the cardiothoracic centre at the Freeman Hospital.
-They are used to help perform non-surgical procedures on the heart.
+Our labs are based in the cardiothoracic department at the Freeman Hospital and perform non-surgical procedures on the heart.

-Our interventional cardiologists perform both planned (elective) and emergency procedures including angiograms and angioplasty (PCI) for patients with coronary heart disease (angina, heart attack).
+The team carry out both planned (elective) and emergency procedures, including angiograms and angioplasty for patients with coronary heart disease.

-They also have the expertise to carry out more complex procedures such as transcatheter aortic valve implantation or TAVI – a less invasive therapy to replace a diseased aortic valve for severe aortic stenosis.
+They also have expertise in carrying out complex procedures such as transcatheter aortic valve implantation (TAVI), which replaces diseased heart valves in patients who have aortic stenosis.

-Who will I meet in a Cath lab?
+Who are the staff in a cath lab?

 There are a number of different staff who work collectively in a cath lab environment.